mistydemeo/vox_explainer_history/article.md

 Some of the best research on that question comes from researchers at the University of Oxford, University of Toronto, and the London School of Medicine and Tropical Hygiene.
 They published studies a few weeks ago on the places most vulnerable to novel coronavirus infections.
 The big takeaway then was that cities in East Asia and Southeast Asia were most at immediate risk.

-Here are 15 of the top destinations where they predicted we’d see outbreaks next (also pay attention to the IDVI, or Infectious Disease Vulnerability Index, number.
+Here are 15 of the top destinations where they predicted we’d see outbreaks next.
+(You should also pay attention to the IDVI, or Infectious Disease Vulnerability Index, number.
 It’s a measure of a country’s ability to manage infectious disease.
 Scores closer to zero mean they’re less prepared.)

 Note that cities in Japan, Singapore, and South Korea were among the places that topped the list — and as we’re seeing now, some of the biggest outbreaks outside of China are playing out in these countries.